hjalmardev/pe-projects/journal.md

 Hello world!
 This is a small side-project where I keep notes on what I’m learning at the moment.
 You can find me here: https://hjalmar.dev

+## 10/19/22
+Brand new day and I feel better than yesterday!
+Yesterday I made progress on my theme-challenge and Derek and I found some spacing and breakpoint issues that are keeping the website from being ship shape--so I'm going to work on that today after the server-side forms lesson.

+I also went through the first two chapters of the Exercises for Programmers book (which is a great resource).
+I also went through all the exercises in chapter two with pseudocode, which was a great experience.
+It makes the process of coneptualizing and planning a problem/thing to build much more approachable.
+It's not rocket science.
+Just practice.

+I'm excited to jump into forms today.
+I have a lot of project ideas for people in Puerto Rico that could use form inputs down the line.
+I'm not sure if I'll have time for TAD (which originally was for the layout-garden, and then for progress on my personal projects) but I'll try and get to it after the lesson and theme-challenge work.

+There's this really great website with lots of challenges called [FrontendMentor](https://www.frontendmentor.io/challenges) that I would love to tackle for my thing-a-day challenge.
+It would help me build like a super powered layout garden--but I can't do an entire one each day right now.

+Anyway, on with the standup!

+## Standup

+**Yesterday:**
+- I made progress on the theme challenge
+- Read the first two chapters of EfP--love this book!
+- Went through the exercises from chapter two with pseudocode

+**Today:**
+- Fix the spacing and breakpoint issues on the theme challenge that Derek and Tara spotted
+- I'm really excited to get into forms!
+A lot of my project ideas down the line involve forms, so it'll be interesting to explore a bit of interaction

+## Notes
+- Based on Tara and Derek's feedback:
+	- Remember that mobile always comes first--it can't be an afterthought when implementing solutions/hacky visual CSS
+	- Pay careful attention to spacing decisions early on (or better yet: decide them in the mockup or Affinity Designer stage) because it can come back to bite you by creating lots of inconsistency
+-

 ## 10/18/22
 I haven't been consistent with my notes, mainly because I didn't include them in my "habit stacking" approach.
 The last week went by like a blur!
 I'm finishing the theme challenge today (which I've said many times, but I'm actually happy with where it is now--I just have to ask Derek for help on one of the modules and I'm done!).